oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 representation graphs in the following four categories:
 - Unchanged: These are nodes and relationships that appear in both the "old" and "new" representation graphs and have the same property values.
-  Given that a template can be upgrades, we correlate the same nodes and relationships via their symbolic node names and requirement names.
+  Given that a template can be upgraded, we correlate the same nodes and relationships via their symbolic node names and requirement names.
 - Modified: These are nodes and relationships that appear in both the "old" and "new" representation graphs and have different property values.